JanHerca/urantiapedia/output/wikijs/en/article/Melissa_Wells/Spiritual_Sharing_A_Pathway_to_God.md

 Before I ventured into the meeting rooms of AA, I presumed that God's will for me was something along the lines that if I wanted some person, place, or thing in my life, then automatically it was not God's will for me.
 For those who understand transactional analysis — with terms such as child, adult, and critical parent representing aspects of the human temperament — I had relegated to God the role of critical parent in my life.
 Now mind you, this was quite unconscious until I heard Bill W. enthusiastically say at a meeting that God's will is for us to be happy, joyous, and free.
 He convinced me by the consistent peace and joy which he carries.
 I learned from him the power of the spoken word, for now that I have accepted happiness as my choice for living life, I see the message laden in the gospel which Jesus gave his followers.
 It's written in the text of _The Urantia Book_ to such an extent that I'm amazed at how blind I was before this experience.
 But it's true — I did not allow myself to see the joy of Jesus' life until I chose joy for myself.
 I was rooted in his sorrow, but now that is a thing of the past.

 How could I miss these words from _The Urantia Book_ all these years: “_You shall not portray your teacher as a man of sorrows.
 Future generations shall know also the radiance of our joy, the buoyance of our good will, and the inspiration of our good humor.
 We proclaim a message of good news which is infectious in its transforming power.
 Our religion is throbbing with new life and new meanings.
 Those who accept this teaching are filled with joy and in their hearts are constrained to rejoice evermore.
-Increasing happiness is always the experience of all who are certain about Cod._” ([UB 159:3.10](/en/The_Urantia_Book/159#p3_10))
+Increasing happiness is always the experience of all who are certain about Cod._” (<a id="a68_589"></a>[UB 159:3.10](/en/The_Urantia_Book/159#p3_10))

 And even this happiness is a gift from God-he helped me make the choice by directing me to the right place to hear a winner talk about happiness and freedom, and then helped me to actually apply it to my own way of living when the moment of truth came.